Endrylrm/Excel-PyQT5-Auto/readme.md

 As of right now, those are the features:

-1. Export selecteed columns with sorting.
+1. Export selected columns with a optional sorting.
-2. Concatenations of file and sheets their sheets.
+2. Concatenations of files and their sheets.

 ## Dependencies

-The Excel automation App Dependencies:
+The Excel Automation App Dependencies:

 1. Pandas
 2. PyQT5 (will update it to PyQT6, when PyInstaller have support for PyQT6/PySide6)